harshmittal2210/temp_blogs/_posts/2018-10-23-Access-Control-Using-Facial-Recognition.md

 paginate: true
 ---

+Python based project to detect faces using a novel way

 ### Introduction

 An efficient and accurate access control system is very important for many security applications.
 At present, for general identification techniques,